The Brightness

 The Brightness is the third studio album by American folksinger Anaïs Mitchell, released February 13, 2007, on Righteous Babe Records.
 It was recorded at The Bristmill in Bristol, Vermont and produced by Michael Chorney.
 In December 2012, the song 'Of a Friday Night' was played as the Weather on episode 12 of Welcome to Night Vale, "The Candidate", but was mislabeled as 'The Brightness'.
 "Hades and Persephone" was included in Mitchell's musical Hadestown, based on her studio album of the same name and retitled "How Long?"

 Track listing

+All tracks written by Anaïs Mitchell.